databrickslabs/ucx/README.md

 ##### Step 2: Create Catalogs and Schemas

+Create Uniyt Catalog [catalogs](https://learn.microsoft.com/en-us/azure/databricks/catalogs/) and [schemas](https://learn.microsoft.com/en-us/azure/databricks/schemas/) to organize the destination tables and views in by running the
-In this step, we will create the UC catalogs and schemas required for the target tables using the [`create-catalogs-schemas` command](#create-catalogs-schemas-command).
-The command will create the UC catalogs and schemas based on the mapping file created in the previous step.
+[`create-catalogs-schemas` command](#create-catalogs-schemas-command).
+The command creates the UC catalogs and schemas based on the [table mapping file](#table-mapping).
+Additionally, it migrates Hive metastore database permissions if present.

 This step requires considering how to [physically separate data in storage](https://docs.databricks.com/en/data-governance/unity-catalog/best-practices.html#data-is-physically-separated-in-storage) within UC.
 As [Databricks recommends storing managed data at the catalog level](https://docs.databricks.com/en/data-governance/unity-catalog/best-practices.html#configure-a-unity-catalog-metastore),